rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 safety benefits just because there isn't any top type.
 The concern about `unknown` is that it can be used with many JS functions and operators.
 Such use is not type safe, similarly to how Java's `Object` methods are not type safe.
-These JS functions and operators are not implemented well from the type safety point of view.
+From the type safety point of view, these JS functions and operators are not implemented well either.
-Consider for example `JSON.stringify` which accepts `unknown`.
+Consider for example `JSON.stringify` which accepts `any`.
 Does this expression (it returns `undefined`) make much sense to you: `JSON.stringify(() => {})`?
 Generic functions lose safety too, generics are not _generic_ if a generically typed function parameter can use a _specific_ JS function.